tdsmith/aRrgh/README.md

 #### From the clipboard

 Grabbing data from the clipboard is no better than you should have expected. `read.table('clipboard',…)` works on Windows (so don't name your input files 'clipboard').
-Mac users will sigh and resort to the inelegant but functional `read.table(pipe('pbpaste'),…)`. `write.table()` works similarly; Mac users should pipe through `pbpaste` to write data back.
+Mac users will sigh and resort to the inelegant but functional `read.table(pipe('pbpaste'),…)`. `write.table()` works similarly; Mac users should pipe through `pbcopy` to write data back.

 #### From vectors in your workspace